babinu-uthup-4JESUS-zz/Kaggle_Santander_Value_Prediction_Challenge/README.md

 ### Lasso

 Lasso was [explored,](https://github.com/babinu-uthup-4JESUS/Kaggle_Santander_Value_Prediction_Challenge/blob/master/modelling_approaches/lasso/lasso.ipynb) and this gave us a minor bump in the prediction score on the test set to 1.75.

+### Random Forest using sklearn

+Random Forest was [implemented using sklearn package](https://github.com/babinu-uthup-4JESUS/Kaggle_Santander_Value_Prediction_Challenge/blob/master/modelling_approaches/random_forest/random_forest_sklearn.ipynb), and gave a us a major boost in the prediction score on the test set to 1.45.

+### Gradient boosting using sklearn

+Gradient boosting was [implemented using sklearn package](https://github.com/babinu-uthup-4JESUS/Kaggle_Santander_Value_Prediction_Challenge/blob/master/modelling_approaches/gradient_boosting/gradient_boosting_sklearn.ipynb), and gave us prediction score of 1.49 on the test set.